rwen-ds/sopra-fs25-group-03-client/README.md

 ## Technologies

 - **Long Polling** – For real-time message.
-- **Google Places API (Autocomplete)** – To assist users in finding and selecting locations accurately and efficiently, and the retrieved latitude and longitude can be used to calculate distances.
+- **Google Places API (Autocomplete)** – To assist users in finding and selecting locations accurately and efficiently.
 - **Google Maps JavaScript API** – To display interactive maps and visualize requests' locations in the interface.